 - be 17 years of age or over at the time of submitting an application

-Auspice organisations must be based in the Brisbane LGA and are limited to supporting a maximum of two applications per round.
+An incorporated Auspice organisations can only support a maximum of two applications per grant round.

 Acquittal reports for successful applicants

-If your application is successful, you will be required to complete an online acquittal form within 18 months of grant approval notification.
+If your application is successful, you will be required to complete an online acquittal form within eight weeks of the stated project completion date.

 Grant recipients with overdue acquittal reports are not eligible to apply for other Council grants.